k-rajat19/k-rajat19/README.md

 Hey 👋<br/>
+I'm a 22 years old Engineer from India.
 <!--I'm a student pursuing my bachelor's <br/>
 Currently I have:
 - [Contributing to Carbon design system](https://github.com/carbon-design-system/carbon/pulls?q=is%3Apr+is%3Aclosed+author%3Ak-rajat19) to create and maintain components in React while ensuring that components were  WCAG compilant and ensured all components.
 Also Improving Component's reliability by increasing overall test coverage using React testing library.